Consent: The word on the lips of every organisation across the UK, but what does it mean?

 In relation to GDPR, consent means ‘offering individuals real choice and control.
 Genuine consent should put individuals in charge, build trust and engagement and enhance your reputation.’
 How can organisations gain consent and maintain a contact database effectively?

 Building a contact database based on who, when and how consent was given, prevents individuals being bombarded with information they do not want and allows a company to feel confident that they are staying in line with the GDPR.
-Using a GDPR compliant consent management system takes away the pressure of companies having to manage this consent lifecycle, enabling organisations to increase opt-in rates and drive revenue growth.
+Paul Tarantino the CEO of Consenteye explains that using a GDPR compliant consent management system takes away the pressure of companies having to manage this consent lifecycle, enabling organisations to increase opt-in rates and drive revenue growth.

 You can gain consent when clients are asked to sign up to a newsletter or create an account, alternatively e-commerce businesses can use this method at the checkout.